Fox inu (FINU) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Fox inu Historical Price

-According to the latest data gathered on Fox inu live price page, the current price of Fox inu is 0.002172USD.
+According to the latest data gathered on Fox inu live price page, the current price of Fox inu is 0.002121USD.
 The circulating supply of Fox inu(FINU) is

 In the past 24 hours, Fox inu has shown a price movement of